Written by J.B. Shepard, a commercial photographer, celebrated pet portrait artist, and founder of the Puptrait Studio located in Baltimore, Maryland.

 How to audit and track backlinks

-Google Webmasters is a great resource to help keep your website ahead of the spam wave.
+Google’s Search Console is a great resource to help keep your website ahead of the spam wave.
 Google provides this service for free and as it comes straight from Google, you can count on it being accurate.
-But their alerts tend to identify issues after they’ve already been found and penalized by Google.

-One way to identify issues before they become problems is to use the Backlink Audit Tool from SEM Rush.
+I can not identify the Backlink Audit Tool from SEM Rush enough.
 Besides helping to prevent spam penalties, SEM Rush also offers a number of other helpful search marketing tools that can make it much easier to identify new link opportunities, weigh the effectiveness / difficulty of new content ideas and track what is / isn’t working.

 Should photographers watermark their images?

-There are many valid and helpful reasons why a pet photographer should not watermark their images when sharing them online.
+There are many valid and helpful reasons why artists should watermark their images when sharing them online.
 But the vast majority of aspiring photographers and newer artists looking to build their online reputation will benefit more by NOT watermarking their images.

-In fact, if your studio could benefit from additional link backs, you may even be hurting your business by watermarking your images.
+In fact, if your photo studio or art website could benefit from additional link backs, you may actually be hurting your business by watermarking your images.
 Remember, the only sure fire way to ensure that nobody steals your photo or uses your photos without permission is to never share your photos online at all.